 Archaeological evidence from the Channel Islands indicates that the first people migrated down the California Coast as early as 12,000 years ago (Cassidy et al. 2004; Erlandson et al. 2007), with permanent settlements established between 8,000 and 3,000 years ago (Douglass et al. 2015; Glassow et al. 1988; Grenda and Altschul 2002; Koerper et al. 2002; Macko 1998).
-From 1,000 years before present to approximately 1542 C.E., Los Angeles County and Northern Orange County were occupied by the Gabrielino people (named after the Spanish Mission where many of them were baptized).
+From 1,000 years before present to approximately 1542 C.E., Los Angeles County and Northern Orange County were occupied by the Gabrielino (Tongva and Kizh) and Juaneño (or Acjachemen) peoples (named after the Spanish Mission where many of them were baptized).
+The terms Tongva, Kizh, and Acjachemen are preferred by many descendant groups over the Spanish words that have historically been used to describe them.
 Approximately 50 major villages were located along the coast and inland prairies.
-The Gabrielino used the local wetlands, rivers, and streams to hunt and fish, to gather reeds and willows to build homes, and as a reliable water source (McCawley, 1996).
-Nearby Native American sites are known to be located at California State University Long Beach, Rancho Los Alamitos Historic Ranch, and Heron Pointe (California Coastal Commission, 2018).
+The Gabrielino These groups have in past and current times used the local wetlands and its natural resources, including biological, water, and mineral resources, for food, shelter, and trade, rivers, and streams to hunt and fish, to gather reeds and willows to build homes, and as a reliable water source (McCawley, 1996).
+Nearby Native American archaeological sites are known to be located at California State University Long Beach, Rancho Los Alamitos Historic Ranch, and Heron Pointe (California Coastal Commission, 2018).
+Section 3.4, Cultural Resources, and Section 3.15, Tribal Cultural Resources, of this PEIR, provides a more exhaustive description of the archaeological sites within and in the vicinity of the program area.

 The Los Cerritos Wetlands Complex has been identified by California Native American tribal members as a Tribal Cultural Landscape as part of government-to-government consultation with LCWA regarding the proposed program and as part of consultations related to the Los Cerritos Wetland Oil Consolidation and Restoration Project (see Section 2.4.4, Los Cerritos Wetlands Oil Consolidation and Restoration Project, for more detail on this project).
-Tribal members consulted believe the Tribal Cultural Landscape is eligible for listing in the National Register of Historic Places as a Tribal (or Traditional) Cultural Property (or TCP) - a type of significance that is often related to religious or ceremonial values because of unique landscape features, such as a mountain or bluff top, places with significant or special natural views, rivers and estuaries, or vegetation and wildlife, or areas with burials or religious artifacts/monuments.
-The wetlands are within walking distance to both Puvungna and Motuucheyngna village sites and served as an important resource to native peoples and was used both historically and in current times by native peoples.
-The California Coastal Commission has acknowledged the significance of this area as part of the Los Cerritos Wetlands Oil Consolidation and Restoration Project (State Clearinghouse No. 2016041083) (California Coastal Commission, 2018).
-Section 3.4, Cultural Resources, and Section 3.15, Tribal Cultural Resources, of this PEIR, provides a more exhaustive description of the cultural/tribal framework
+Tribal members consulted believe-identified the Tribal Cultural Landscape is-as eligible for listing in the National Register of Historic Places as a Tribal (or Traditional) Cultural Property (or TCP) - a type of significance that is often related to religious or ceremonial values because of unique landscape features, such as a mountain or bluff top, places with significant or special natural views, rivers and estuaries, or vegetation and wildlife, or areas with burials or religious artifacts/monuments.
+The wetlands are within walking distance to both Puvungna and Motuucheyngna village sites community and served as an important resource to native peoples and was used both historically and in current times by native peoples.
+The California Coastal Commission has acknowledged the significance of this area as part of the Los Cerritos Wetlands Oil Consolidation and Restoration Project (State